 Steane Encoding#

 This notebook demonstrates the construction and simulation of a logical Steane encoder circuit.
-Steane code was introduced by Andrew Steane in 1996 [1].
-In surface code, this logical circuit can be used to prepare the magic state for logical S gate [2].
+Steane code was introduced in [Steane[1]].
+In surface code, this logical circuit can be used to prepare the magic state for logical S gate [Fowler et al.[2]].

 Construction#